Deep Brain Stimulation Success rate for Parkinson’s disease is excellent.

 Again, this is an average.
 If you are falling due to instability rather than freezing, you may fall more often after DBS (see box).

+You should discuss 3 questions with your doctor: 1.
+Why am I falling?
+Is it because of Freezing or Instability?
+2. Do I have a Parkinson’s Plus Syndrome?
+3. Is another problem (for example, B12 deficiency) causing my falls?
 If instability is the cause of your falls, proceed only after understanding the pros & cons.
-If you have a Parkinson’s plus syndrome, consider not getting DBS.
+If you have a Parkinson’s Plus Syndrome, consider not getting DBS. |

 Deep Brain Stimulation Success rate for Non-Motor symptoms